vmware/vcf-security-and-compliance-guidelines/security-configuration-hardening-guide/cloud-foundation/9.0/README.md

 VMware appliances, such as the vCenter Appliance (VCSA), are tested and qualified in known configurations.
 Altering the configuration of appliances may affect support.
 Avoid upgrading the appliance virtual hardware versions except under the guidance of VMware Global Support Services.
 If you do decide to upgrade an appliance, ensure that you have a backup and/or a snapshot.

 The VMware vSphere Cluster Services VMs have been hardened with guidance present here and take advantage of vSphere default settings.
-If your security scanner identifies missing parameters check to ensure that they need to be set.
+If your security scanner flags missing parameters, verify whether those parameters actually need to be set.

 ## VM Hardware Versions

 There are varying opinions within the greater VMware community about upgrading virtual machine hardware versions.
-Newer virtual machine hardware versions introduce new feature and guest OS support, better compatibility and performance with CPU vulnerability mitigations, better support for modern CPU security features, better security defaults, and so on.
+Newer virtual machine hardware versions add support for new features and guest operating systems, improve compatibility and performance with CPU vulnerability mitigations, add support for modern CPU security features, and improve security defaults.

 Upgrading virtual machine hardware changes the virtual hardware presented to the guest operating system, just as if a boot device in a physical server was placed in a newer physical server.
 Changes like this can vary in risk, may require more than one reboot, and may require human interaction to complete.